ACEVO is a membership organisation and members must pay an annual fee, in addition to a joining fee, to belong.

 2. How do I complain?

 Most complaints can be resolved informally.
 Sometimes all that’s needed is a conversation.
 If you would like to start with an informal complaint the first step is to contact the person involved directly or their line manager.
-Either drop us an email, write a letter or phone the office (you can find our contact details here).
+Either drop us an email or phone the office (you can find our contact details here).

 Please give us a clear description of your complaint and what you would like us to do to sort things out.
 Don’t forget to include your contact details so we can get back to you with a response.
 If your matter is resolved no records will be kept as it has been considered an informal complaint.